livekit/components-js/docs/docs/generated-docs/react/focuslayoutcontainerprops.focustrack.md

 ## FocusLayoutContainerProps.focusTrack property

+{% callout type="caution" variation="normal" %}

-> Warning: This API is now obsolete.
+This API is deprecated:

->
-> This property has no effect and will be removed in a future version.
+This property has no effect and will be removed in a future version.

+{% /callout %}

 **Signature:**